ibel-ma/shelly_water_heater/README.md

 ```

 If the output stops after `=== Fetching current price ===`, the HTTP request is not completing — check network connectivity and that the aWATTar API is reachable from the device.

+### "water_heater_debuging.js"

+"water_heater_debugging.js" is an atlered version of the script that is executable in node.js.
+This should help with debugging outside of the scripting environment of the shelly web interface.